salujajaskeerat/ELP305-TribeD-documentation/index.md

 1. It should have an overload warning mechanism
 2. It should have overload and short circuit protection
-3. It should have at least a 2.5kW power rating
+3. It should have at least a 2.5 kW power rating
 4. It should be able to withstand high temperatures and should have an excellent cooling mechanism
 5. It should be resistant to humid climates

-<https://www.luminousindia.com/solar-products/solar-pv-panel.html#:~:text=Monocrystalline%20PERC%20> solar%20 panels%20are%20 space%20 efficient%20as%20compared%20to,from%20as%20per%20your%20 preference.

-The inverter and the home should be as close as possible so that energy from the inverter has a short distance to travel to the electrical box/supply.

 ## 7.4.
 Batteries